Response and Guidelines for Campus Safety

 - If you are in a classroom, room or office, STAY THERE!
 Secure the door.

 - If the door has no lock and the door opens in, a good heavy door wedge can be kept on hand and driven in as hard as you can; otherwise look for heavy furniture to barricade the door.

 - If the door has a window, cover it if you can.

 - Depending on the gunmen’s location, consideration may also be made to exit though window openings.
 Have someone watch as you get as many students out of the windows (ground floor) as calmly and as quietly as possible.

-- If officer arrive on scene, community members should get out and move toward any police vehicle when safe to do so while keeping their hands on top of their head and do exactly and immediately what the police tell you to do.
+- If officers arrive on scene, community members should get out and move toward any police vehicle when safe to do so, while keeping their hands on top of their head.
+Be sure to do exactly and immediately what the police tell you to do.

-- Don’t leave the area entirely, you may have information that responding police officers will need.
-Once in a safe place stay put.
+- Don’t leave the area entirely; you may have information that responding police officers will need.
+Once in a safe place, remain there.

 - If the windows don’t open, or you cannot break them, or you are not on a ground floor, get out of sight from the door and stay low and quiet.

 In Hallways or Corridors